 If you got married in America in 1967, you could expect to buy your first home for $22,500, your first new car for around $3,000 and a Friday night date at the movies would run you a dollar for each ticket and an extra nickel for popcorn [sources: DQYDJ, Bruffey, National Association of Theater Owners].

 Those were the "good old days," or at least that's what baby boomers try to tell you.
 What they fail to mention is that the richest guy on the block in 1967 made $19,000 a year, or that 60 percent of American households earned less than $8,300 a year [source: U.S. Census].
 Suddenly, a dollar for a movie ticket doesn't sound so cheap.

-In 2011, the 60th percentile of U.S. household income was $62,432, nearly eight times as much as 1967.
-The average price of a new car in the U.S. in 2011 was close to $30,000, about eight or nine times as much as 1967 [source: Vlasic].
-And the average price of a movie ticket in 2011 was $7.93 — another eight-fold increase [source: NATO].
-Why have prices and incomes increased across the board by a roughly the same amount from 1967 to 2011?
+In 2019, the 60th percentile of U.S. household income was $50,010, more than six times as much as 1967.
+The average price of a new car in the U.S. in 2019 was more than $36,000, about 12 times as much as 1967.
+And the average price of a movie ticket in 2019 was $9.16 — a nine-fold increase [source: National Association of Theater Owners].
+Why have prices and incomes increased from 1967 to 2019?
 It's called inflation.

 It's one thing to know what inflation is — rising prices, or the lower buying power of the dollar — but another thing entirely to understand what causes it.
 Complicated economic theories abound, but we'll simplify the leading contenders on the next page.